 We are interested in large-scale, longitudinal experimental research on networks and distributed systems.
 Our goal is to understand (computer) networks and the distributed systems we build on them from the perspective of users at the edge of the network, and improve and design systems based on the gained insight.
 We are driven by a desire to provide solutions to real network and systems problems, while we also take pleasure in the scientific and engineering contributions that we make.

-We sponsor a number of undergraduate student research projects in the area of distributed systems.
+We sponsor a number of undergraduate student research projects.
 Please contact us if you are interested in how to get involved with our research.